chipbaber/apex_textdemo/aiAssist.md

 select * from teamstats
 ```

 - With the data in place lets begin with the query based AI Assistant.
-Make sure to set the number of rows returned in the output to at least 50.
+Make sure to set the number of rows returned in the output to at least 50, then start running these statements in the query AI assistant one at a time.

 ```
 does my teamstats table have any column comments find my teamstats table and only show the column name and comments that are missing